chainwayxyz/citrea-docs/essentials/transaction-finality.md

 ### Soft Confirmations

 A transaction on Citrea first appears inside a **sequencer-signed soft confirmation (L2 Blocks)** with a block.
 At this point, the block has been executed in the zkEVM, a new state root has been produced, and full nodes can update their local view immediately.
 Soft-confirmations enable responsive interfaces and optimistic flows.
-On the other hand, though, they are not anchored to Bitcoin yet and remains mutable.&#x20;
+On the other hand, though, they are not anchored to Bitcoin yet and remain mutable.&#x20;

 The sequencer's signature provides a soft-finality for full nodes.
 However, as mentioned, the sequencer could still reorder transactions in this range - therefore soft confirmations are great for the UX as a direct confirmation from the sequencer itself but the transactions are not finalized at this stage.